This article was updated on August 5, 2018.

 Technology for Employee Engagement ROI

 The main reason that any organization would turn to employee engagement technology is because of its ability to produce a greater return on investment — in the form of motivated and productive employees.
-A study by the Hay Group revealed that "engagement is a great predictor of future financial performance.
-Engagement affects business outcomes — and business outcomes affect engagement.
-The two are closely correlated and symbiotic."

 Although there's not yet a completely accurate way to measure the ROI of engagement levels, certain trends and behaviors can be tracked by gathering real-time engagement data and comparing it against engagement initiatives set forth in the workplace.
 For example, an organization may start an incentive plan for employees and over time note that attendance levels are up and so is customer satisfaction.
 Social recognition and engagement tools, such as WooBoard, enable employees to recognize their peer's achievements using a "points system that incentivises all engagement actions."